silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 ## <a id="ack"></a>Acknowledgements

-The following people have generously offered feedback for this document: Jon Coblentz.
+The following people have kindly offered feedback for this document: Jon Coblentz, Peter Constable, Ned Holbrook, Richard Ishida, Neil Patel, and Roozbeh Pournader.
+In addition, the author is grateful to Patrick Andries and Andrew Savage for their generous contributions to the extensive list of bi-consonants included in this document.

 ## <a id="ref"></a>References